woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 author: Aleksey Vitebskiy
 ---

 In the previous post we've discussed the challenges of scaling object detection.
-We talked about how the traditional model of tiling images doesn't quite fit becase we need to be able to detect objects that span multiple tiles.
+We talked about how the traditional model of tiling images doesn't quite fit because we need to be able to detect objects that span multiple tiles.
 In this post we'll examine the challenge of implementing a system that will do that efficiently.
 We will then introduce a different data processing method which aims to address the scalability issue while still being easy to extend.

 # Traditional Batch Processing

 In the traditional batch processing model, each step of an operation produces an intermediate result.
 That result is then fed to the next operation.
-The intermediate result is either stored on disk, or in memory.
+The intermediate result is stored either on disk, or in memory.

 <table>
     <tr style="border: none; background-color: transparent;">